Website icon Xpert.Digital

 While Norway's policy measures (eg tax exemptions, toll exemptions and other incentives) did prove highly effective in promoting electric cars, the Norwegian model cannot be easily transferred to other countries.
 First and foremost, the country imposes hefty vehicle import duties and car registration taxes, making cars significantly more expensive than say in the United States.
 By waiving these duties for electric vehicles, Norway is effectively subsidizing EV purchases at a level that a larger country such as the US couldn't afford.
 Secondly, Norway is a very wealthy country (ironically thanks to its oil reserves) with a high level of income.
 According to Norway's national statistical institute , the country's median household income after taxes was around $54,000 in 2018, which is roughly level with the United States but more than twice as high as the EU average.

-Electromobility: Europe is racing forward – Image: Statista
+Electromobility: Europe races forward – Image: Statista

 Suitable for: